AblionGE/IntelligentAgents2015/deliberative/doc/report.md

 # Results

-Here are the profits obtained by an execution on *Switzerland* map with a seed of $23456$ with 1,2 and 3 agents for three different implementations (*naive*, *BFS*, *A-star*).
+Here are the results obtained by an execution on *Switzerland* map with a seed of $23456$ with 1,2 and 3 agents for three different implementations (*naive*, *BFS*, *A-star*).
 Each vehicle has a *costPerKm* of 5 and the capacity is set to 30 with task of weight 3.
 The *history.xml* files can be found in the *histories* folder.
-There are also some other results in this folder.
+There are also some other results in this folder\footnote{Other results are done on map \textit{France} with tasks of weight 10 and a seed equal to 543876.
+With these other results, we observe the same phenomenon as with the ones with map of \textit{Switzerland}}.

 #### Total Profit